adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Quick, Dorothy!" screamed Aunt Em; "run for the cellar!"

-Toto jumped out of Dorothy’s arms and hid under the bed, and the girl **started to get him** (кинулась его ловить).
+Toto jumped out of Dorothy’s arms and hid under the bed, and the girl **started to get him**2.
 When she was half way across the room there came a great shriek from the wind, and the house shook so hard that she sat down suddenly upon the floor.
 A strange thing then happened.

 The house whirled around two or three times and rose slowly through the air.
 It was very dark, and the wind howled horribly around her, but Dorothy was riding quite easily.
 She sat quite still on the floor and waited.

+1 **made Dorothy laugh** — веселил Дороти

+2 **started to get him** — кинулась его ловить

 Hour after hour passed away.
 Dorothy felt quite lonely.
 The wind shrieked loudly.
 As the hours passed and nothing terrible happened, she stopped worrying.
 Dorothy soon closed her eyes and fell fast asleep.

-## The Council with The Munchkins (Жевуны)
+## The Council with The Munchkins1

 Dorothy was awakened by a shock.
 She sat up and noticed that the house was not moving.
 She opened the door.